sonar-scala/sonar-scala/README.md

 It also provides
 [pull request decoration](#pull-request-decoration-supspannewspansup)
-functionality, which can review pull requests on Github and make comments on new issues directly in the pull request instead of reporting the issues to SonarQube.
+functionality, which can review pull requests on Github and make comments on new issues directly in the pull request instead of reporting them to SonarQube.

-_Running analysis from a Windows machine is currently not supported, please use Linux or other Unix-like operating systems._
+_Running analysis from a Windows machine is currently not supported - please use Linux or other Unix-like operating systems._

-# Table of Contents {ignore=true}
+<h1>Table of Contents</h1>

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->